JonathanJohann/Independent_Research/README.md

 For Fall Semester 2016 at MIT, I decided to take Data Mining with Roy Welsch.
 While the course normally calls for using JMP PRO, I was provided the option of using Python.
 As a result, I've done most of my analysis in Python as an applied data science exercise.

 #### 15.0621 Data Mining Assignment 1.ipynb
+This assignment involved basic visualization and exploratory data analysis (very basic, it was the first assignment in the class) of car sales and laptop sales data.

 ## 6.S085 Statistics for Research Projects: IAP 2015
 Reference Website: http://www.mit.edu/~6.s085/